 TRANSFORMING EVERYDAY LIFE THROUGH TECHNOLOGY

 Over the past few years, there has been growing awareness around the Internet of Things (IoT).
 The logic of IoT and the connection of physical objects to the Internet gave birth to the idea of the “Smart City”, as an ideal answer to urban problems.
-With technology becoming an intrinsic aspect of our lives, the deployment of “responsible” technology in the sphere of urban environment can drastically transform the city as we know it.

 WHAT MAKES A CITY SMART THEN?